torvalds/linux/Documentation/driver-api/mtd/intel-spi.rst

 allows upgrading the BIOS image directly from an OS.

-The intel-spi driver makes it possible to read and write the SPI serial flash, if certain protection bits are not set and locked.
+The intel-spi driver makes it possible to read and write the SPI serial flash, if certain protection bits are yest set and locked.
 If it finds any of them set, the whole MTD device is made read-only to prevent partial overwrites.
 By default the driver exposes SPI serial flash contents as read-only but it can be changed from kernel command line,